laurengarcia/url-metadata/README.md

 ```

 ### Options
-This package's request defaults are the values below that you may want to override:
+This package's default options are the values below that you may want to override:
 ```javascript
 {
   // custom name for the user agent and email that will make url request: